IZh (motorcycle)

 IZh (Russian: Иж) is a brand of Soviet Union motorcycles produced between 1933 and 2008 in Izhevsk by the state industry of the Soviet Union and later Russia.
 The first motorcycles under this brand were created in 1929, and from 1933, they were mass-produced by the IzhMZ plant.
 After World War II, IZh motorcycles were manufactured by the Izhevsk Machine-Building Plant, and from 1996, by the company Izhmash-Moto.
 It was one of the main motorcycle manufacturers in the Soviet Union, with over 10 million IZh motorcycles produced by 1999.
-After the war, the factory specialized in mid-range motorcycles of the 350 cm³ class and also produced sports motorcycles until the 1990s.
+After the war, the factory specialized in mid-range motorcycles of the 350 cc class and also produced sports motorcycles until the 1990s.
 In addition to motorcycles, the Lada Izhevsk brand – named after the river – was also used for cars produced by Izhmash (later IzhAvto) and other products.

 History

 First experimental designs

 After World War I, until the late 1920s, the centrally planned Soviet economy did not produce motorcycles, and earlier, in pre-revolutionary Russia, they had been manufactured on a small scale.
 It was only towards the end of that decade that the authorities recognized the motorcycle as an efficient and relatively inexpensive means of mass motorization.
 With the support of the Avtodor society, which promoted the development of motorization and roads, a decision was made to start designing domestic motorcycles at the machine and armament factories in Izhevsk (then known as Izhstalzavod, part of the Ruzpultrust association).
 One of the reasons for choosing this location was the high production quality of the plant, which was linked to its arms manufacturing.
 In 1928, a team of engineers was assembled there under the leadership of Pyotr Mozharov, tasked with developing motorcycle designs based on the best solutions found in foreign models.
 The work was carried out in experimental workshops located at the former Berezin Arms Factory.

 In 1929, five different experimental motorcycles (IZh-1 to IZh-5) were built there, later participating that year in the second All-Union motorcycle rally to Moscow, covering a distance of 3,300 km.
 These were the first motorcycles built in the Soviet Union, following the experimental Soyuz motorcycle from 1925.
-Among them, the IZh-1 and IZh-2 were heavy machines with a 1,200 cm³ longitudinally mounted V-twin engine.
-The smallest model, the IZh-4 (equipped with a foreign 200 cm³ engine), was considered the most promising.
+Among them, the IZh-1 and IZh-2 were heavy machines with a 1,200 cc longitudinally mounted V-twin engine.
+The smallest model, the IZh-4 (equipped with a foreign 200 cc engine), was considered the most promising.
 However, none of the motorcycles were approved for production by the authorities due to the factory being overloaded with other tasks, and experimental work in Izhevsk was discontinued.
 To accelerate motorcycle production, the authorities decided to copy the German DKW Luxus 300 and manufacture it in Leningrad as the L-300.
 Meanwhile, Soviet engineers continued developing new motorcycles at the NATI institute.